Data-driven system identification using quadratic embeddings of nonlinear dynamics: Learning quadratic embeddings from data

 Hurwitz stability of the matrix $B$ can be incorporated into the optimization process to learn quadratic models that are stable by design by exploiting the fact that any Hurwitz stable matrix $B$ can be written as a product of generalized negative definite matrix $P$ and a symmetric positive definite matrix $Q$ \cite{DP98}.
 This idea is leveraged in \cite{GPB23} and applied to the operator inference method and SINDy, where in particular the parametrization

 is used.
 Here, $ J $, $ R $, and $ L $ are general matrices of the same dimensions as $ B $, which ensures that $ Q $ is semi-positive definite only.
-It is important to note, however, that the resulting optimization problem is non-convex and can only be solved using iterative methods, whereas the $ \norm{A}_F $-penalized operator inference optimization problem can be solve analytically.
+It is important to note, however, that the resulting optimization problem is nonlinear, non-convex, and can only be solved using iterative methods, whereas the $ \norm{A}_F $-penalized operator inference optimization problem has an analytic solution.

 In this work, we follow the same approach as in \cite{SKP23} to promote stability in models learned by QENDy.
 In particular, we modify the loss function \eqref{eq:loss function} as follows:

 where $\lambda \geq 0$ is a regularization parameter.
 Following the same approach as in Section \ref{sec:derivation_QENDy}, we obtain the system of linear equations